Referral Partner Agreement

 6. Company Obligations

 (a) Partner Portal.
-Company shall provide Partner with access to a Partner Portal for tracking Referrals and Commission status.
+Company shall provide Partner with access to a Partner Portal for tracking Commission status and accessing partner program resources.

 (b) Demo Environment.
 Company shall provide Partner with a demo environment containing sample data to facilitate Partner's understanding and promotion of Company's products.

-(c) Referral Tracking.
-Company shall make commercially reasonable efforts to accurately track and attribute Referrals.
-In the event of a tracking dispute, Company's records shall be controlling, provided Company investigates any good-faith disputes raised by Partner.
+(c) Referral Attribution Tracking.
+Company shall maintain commercially reasonable referral attribution records and make commercially reasonable efforts to accurately attribute Qualified Referrals.
+In the event of an attribution dispute, Company's records and the Payment Platform's commission records shall be controlling, provided Company investigates any good-faith disputes raised by Partner.

 (d) Commission Reporting.
-Company shall provide monthly Commission reports through the Partner Portal showing Referral activity, Commission calculations, and payment status.
+Company shall provide monthly Commission reports through the Payment Platform, the Partner Portal, or both, showing referral activity, Commission calculations, and payment status.

 7. Confidentiality